IHaveJust/firstWebsite/README.md

-# Just another shitty Harry Potter website
+# the very first website I have made not knowing anything about programming (2018)